 “I’d love to finish my novel to publishable, but how?”

 I just finished meeting with one of the writers over in the Writing Gym.
 While we were working together on her manuscript, she said something that struck me:

-This really resonated with me because I’ve heard the opposite from so many writers: “I don’t know what it means to have a publishable novel,” “I don’t know when it’s finished,” “ I don’t know when it’s ready to send out,” “I don’t know what it would look like if I were done,” “I don’t know if this scene should go like this or it should go like that,” I don’t know if I need to add scenes or take away scenes,” and more.
+This resonated with me, because I’ve heard the opposite from so many writers: “I don’t know what it means to have a publishable novel,” “I don’t know when it’s finished,” “ I don’t know when it’s ready to send out,” “I don’t know what it would look like if I were done,” “I don’t know if this scene should go like this or it should go like that,” I don’t know if I need to add scenes or take away scenes,” and more.

-When my client said that: “Knowing what I need to do is one of my main sticking points,” it was in response to the feedback that I gave her.
+When my client said, “Knowing what I need to do is one of my main sticking points,” it was in response to the feedback I gave her.

-If that’s the kind of thing that you’re interested in, if you really want to traditionally publish your novel and you’re serious about doing the work that it takes to get there, if you are serious about getting your manuscript into publishable shape, click this link.
+If that’s the kind of confidence you’re interested in, if you want to traditionally publish your novel and you’re serious about doing the work it takes to get your manuscript into publishable shape, click this link.